Table of contents

 Path to LucidLive

-The February 2026 LucidLive overhaul is significant.
-The old "Make 5 Take 5" escrow system is gone.
-Your live account now starts at $0 balance with an EOD drawdown, and you get a one-time bonus when you transition.
+The LucidLive overhaul is significant.
+The old escrow system, which parked most of your transferred simulated profit behind performance benchmarks and a 60-day clock, is gone.
+Your live account now starts at $0 balance with an EOD drawdown, and a one-time bonus is released as a payout once your live profits reach the Live Target for the size.

 Starting at $0 sounds harsh until you realize the old system locked up your profits in escrow anyway.
 This is cleaner.
-You build from zero with no surprises, keep 100% on first $10K (grandfathered only), and the bonus gives you a starting cushion to trade against.
+You build from zero on the standard 90/10 live split, and the bonus arrives as a payout once you have traded your way up to the Live Target.

 - 25K account: $1,000 max loss limit (MLL)